Resources/E-Rate & Funding

 • Develop a detailed deployment plan with milestones and success metrics

-• Prepare a cost allocation matrix separating E-Rate eligible from pilot-eligible services
+• Prepare a cost allocation matrix separating claimed, excluded, and Pilot-supported components where applicable

 • Draft a sustainability plan for maintaining security investments post-pilot